chrisculver/WickContractions/README.md

 # Readme

 This code computes the wick contractions for LQCD operators that contain quark fields.
-The final result is a list of diagrams, which can be computed with any LQCD software stack.
-This code is INCOMPLETE.
-But does turn a list of quarks into a list of list of diagrams.
+The final result is a list of diagrams that are to be evaluated numerically to obtain the correlation function.

 ## Examples
-Features of this code are being worked on in prototyping.nb, which includes a simple SU(4) baryon-baryon scattering contraction.
+Features of this code are being worked on in prototyping.nb, which includes a simple SU(4) baryon-baryon scattering contraction with LapH.

-The main usage of this code can be seen in test_contractions.py, where SU(3) pion and nucleon correlation functions are checked explicitly.
-Additional functionality, for reducing the number of diagrams, can be found in 'blank'.
+Usage of this code without LapH can be seen in test_contractions.py, where SU(3) pion and nucleon correlation functions are checked explicitly.

 ## Tests and Code Coverage